 Invoice Factoring in 5 Steps

-Now that you understand the basics of what invoice factoring is, here it is broken down into five simple steps:
+Now that you understand the basics of what invoice factoring is, you’re probably asking, “how does the process of factoring work?”
+Here it is broken down into five simple steps:

 Step 1: You (the business) deliver your product or service to your Customers the way you normally do.

 This part is easy because it doesn’t require you to change anything you’re currently doing within your organization’s processes.